Rupee falls for 2nd day, declines 28 paise to 72.90 against dollar | Business

 - India

-Extending losses for the second straight session, the rupee on Tuesday fell by another 28 paise to end at 72.90 against the US dollar in line with muted domestic equities.
+Extending losses for the second straight session, the rupee on Tuesday fell by another 28 paise to end at 72.90 against the US currency due to dollar buying by banks and higher crude oil prices.

 The rupee opened on a marginally positive note at 72.57 per dollar as against its previous close of 72.62 at the interbank foreign exchange market.
 It hovered in the range of 72.54 to 72.94 per dollar during the day before ending at 72.90.